Getting started

 Boolean operators

-Concatenatation operator
+Concatenation operator

 The concatenation operator & allows to concatenate two or more strings.
-It implicitly converts values to String if needed.
+It implicitly converts values to String if needed: